KrisCritchfield/Pyraminx-solver/README.txt

 4. scrambles each pyraminx by k moves
 5. calls the Astar search algorithm on each pyraminx to solve it
 6. prints the path from scrambled to solved for each pyraminx

+to run the scramble program, download every file and input the following lines in your terminal while in the directory with all of the files: g++ -o Scramble pyraminx.cpp NodeandAstar.cpp scramble.cpp ./Scramble